01 of 07

 Continue to 4 of 7 below.

-- Press under 1 inch on the sides of the panels.
+- Press under one inch on the sides of the panels.

 - Stitch the hems in place sewing on the folded-under edge.
 The hem may be straight stitched or blind stitched.
 This type of lengthy straight hem is an excellent time to master your sewing machine blind hem capability.